mdonkers/dotfiles/debian_install.md

 When in Windows, check the "IDE ATA/ATAPI controller" is "Intel(R) 100 Series/C230 Chipset Family SATA AHCI Controller", via "Start" -> "Windows System" -> "Control Panel" -> "Device Manager".
 Restart.

 ## Install Debian ##
 Shutdown the laptop and insert the USB with Debian installer.
 Startup, repeatedly pressing F12 for the one-time boot menu.

 Boot the Debian installer, easiest is to opt for the graphical installer.
+The installer might ask to search for the WiFi firmware, just selecting _No_ should make it fetch from the non-free firmware included.

 Create at least the SWAP and EXT4 partition.
 Finish the installation.

-## Manually setup GRUB boot loader ##
-Make sure you are root (you are if you have a 'Recovery mode' Terminal)

-Install GRUB2 EFI (assuming a 64 bit system, the following should install `grub-efi-amd64` as dependency)

-    apt-get install grub-efi

-Remove `grub-pc` if necessary

-Mount the EFI partition

-    mkdir /boot/efi
-    mount /dev/sda1 /boot/efi

-Check you have rEFInd and APPLE directories inside the mounted EFI partitions

-Create a Debian directory and install GRUB into it

-    mkdir /boot/efi/EFI/debian
-    grub-install --target=x86_64 --directory=/usr/lib/grub/x86_64-efi /dev/sda1

-Verify the debian directory now contains the `grubx64.efi` file.
-Rename it so that rEFInd can show a nice icon

-    cd /boot/efi/EFI/debian
-    mv grubx64.efi e.efi

-Set the graphics correct for GRUB and some other config for stability etc

-    vi /etc/default/grub

-    ...
-    GRUB_CMDLINE_LINUX_DEFAULT="quit libata.force=noncq"
-    GRUB_CMDLINE_LINUX=""
-    ...

-Update GRUB and then reboot

-    update-grub
-    shutdown -r now

 ## Setup Debian ##